Paul Calabresi K12 Career Development Award Program in Clinical Oncology

 Clinical Research Training Center (CRTC)

-Continuation in the K12 Career Development Awards Program is determined yearly based upon satisfactory research progress, professional effort, academic grades, and attendance and participation in CRTC events.
+Continuation in the K12 Career Development Awards Program is determined yearly based upon satisfactory research progress, professional effort, academic grades, attendance, and participation in CRTC events.

 K12 Scholars are expected to devote 75% of their full-time effort to the training and clinical research activities.